xander1421/yt-fs/PRIVACY.md

 - **No Tracking**: We do not use analytics, tracking pixels, or any monitoring tools

 ### Permissions Used
-- **`activeTab`**: Required to inject the tab-fullscreen button and ad-skipping functionality into YouTube pages
+- **`activeTab`**: Required to inject the tab-fullscreen button and communicate with the content script on YouTube pages
-- **`storage`**: Used to remember your tab-fullscreen preferences between browser sessions

 ## How We Use Information

 - **Functionality Only**: Stored preferences are used solely to remember your tab-fullscreen state across YouTube videos
-- **Local Processing**: All ad-skipping and tab-fullscreen functionality runs locally in your browser
+- **Local Processing**: All tab-fullscreen functionality runs locally in your browser
 - **No External Servers**: No data is sent to external servers or third parties

 ## Data Sharing